rvesse/stardog-docs/new/src/docs/admin.html.md

 parameters and options depending on anticipated workloads, data modeling, and other factors.

-See `stardog-admin help db create` for all the details includin examples.
+See `stardog-admin help db create` for all the details including examples.

-### Persisting and Managing Namespace Prefix Bindings
+### Namespace Prefix Bindings

 SPARQL queries can become verbose because of the (often redundant) `PREFIX` declarations in the prologue of each query.
 Stardog allows